 The humble poppy is a symbol of our common quest for peace.
 It represents a stand taken by civil society against fascism, racism and hate preaching.
 It represents the ordinary citizen against the ideas of groups such as Muslims Against Crusades and the English Defence League.

 Someone also made us a video!
 Come down, even for a little bit.
-Strength in numbers and all that.
+Strength in numbers and all that (by severly).